 Hanukkah always starts at sundown on the 25th day of the month of Kislev on the Hebrew calendar.
 All days on the Jewish calendar start at nightfall.
 The secular date of Hanukkah changes every year because the Hebrew calendar is based on the lunar cycle.
 Hanukkah can occur anytime between November 28th and December 26th.
 This year it begins at sunset on December 10, 2020.
 In 2021, Hanukkah begins on the evening of November 28.
 The annual festival of lights happens in 2022 starting on December 18.

-Free and Pro Hanukkah worksheets and activities
+Free and Premium worksheets and activities to celebrate Hanukkah

 Help Teaching has surveyed many Hanukkah-related educational resources for you to download and use.
 Here are the highlights: